kitsonk/kitsonkelly.com/content/posts/deno-cdns-and-types/index.md

 ## Deno module graph

-When you run your programme under Deno, it has to build up a representation of all the modules that are part of the programme.
+When you run your program under Deno, it has to build up a representation of all the modules that are part of the program.
 Deno needs to figure out what code needs to be transpiled from TypeScript to JavaScript, but also what code is required to be type checked.